Pacific ladyfish: Distribution and habitat in Arizona

-This species is restricted primarily to the Southwest United States.
+Within the United States this species is restricted primarily to the Southwest.
 Most records come from the Colorado River Delta and the Gulf of California, as they spawn here and then travel southwest into Arizona.
 They were also common in the Salton Sea in California, but their numbers have been slowly declining.
 During floods, Pacific ladyfish enter the Lower Colorado River from the Gulf.
 They can be found in Yuma Colorado River portions, with records as far south as certain Mexican dams.
 Pacific tenpounders are primarily a marine form, meaning they require a higher salinity water content then most freshwater fish.
 Because of this, they have evolved efficient swimming techniques allowing them to swim in lagoons and estuaries with higher salinities.
 Their maximum depth is around 10 m.

 Reproduction

 This species uses a wide range of water salinities when spawning.
 Under normal conditions, the Pacific tenpounder are located in brackish water, but they travel deep into oceanic, salty waters for breeding.
 They place their eggs far from shore in more planktonic regions to provide them with nutrients as juveniles.
 The larvae look like eels at birth, but their forked tails distinguish them.
 Their young usually feed on the crustaceans in the brackish or coastal waters.
 This may explain their instinct to move from the Gulf of California into the Lower Colorado during flood conditions.